mscarey/legislice/docs/guides/enactments.rst

-If you need to select a passage that occurs more than once in the Enactment, you can import the ``TextQuoteSelector`` class instead of using strings.
+If you need to select a passage that occurs more than once in the Enactment, you can import the :class:`anchorpoint.textselectors.TextQuoteSelector` class instead of using strings.
 With a ``TextQuoteSelector``, you specify not just the ``exact`` phrase you want to select, but also a ``prefix`` or ``suffix`` that makes the phrase uniquely identifiable.
 In this example, the text